benjaoholeguy/PIZZA-DELIVERY-API/README.md

     - User could login and logout creating and destroying a token

 # Improvement opportunities
     - Keep carts information.
 EG: present information about sales.
-Pizza array added to order
+Pizza array added to order.
+DONE (stored in order information)
+    - Create a worker to delete expired tokens
+    - Test automation

 # Email validation
   - Two validation levels of the email: